 It was a bright Sunday morning, as we had planned to rebuild buggy trailer so that it would fit all 4 of our buggies.
 Our newest, the Apexx, had finally entered the family.
 So far, it had been sitting on our living room floor, unscrewed and in pieces – Ah the fresh smell of rubber tires in the morning…

 After breakfast we stepped out and found ourselves right in the middle of carnival preparations.
 Carnivals are a big thing in Belgium.
-Belgian city Aalst is probably the most famous venue for a Carnival here.
-Where they sing, they are onions, in a very very funny dialect.
+The city Aalst is probably the most famous venue for a Carnival here.
 But even the humble village of Rupelmonde, a town of some 3 000 inhabitants, organizes a carnival of up to 30 groups parading!
 Since the carnival was there, I grabbed the camera with us, and we strolled around the streets for a moment.
 A long moment, since our car got blocked into the parking lot by the whole ordeal.

 We walked by the wagons, built for the occasion with all sorts of decor and groups of people finishing the makeup and costumes.
 There was a hint of nervousness in the air.
-Kids, walking around, taking them selves seriously, and already a few rather tipsy adults.
+Kids, walking around, taking themselves seriously, and already a few rather tipsy adults and a random sound check here and there blaring out a cacophony.

 This thing is a serious business for some.
 It takes a lot of money and effort and passion to put together a good parade.
 The best groups win prices and rise into fame, at least momentarily.
 Some of these poor people need to attend the festivities the whole month, and are, undoubtedly, very drunk almost all the time.